Post published in December, 2013

 Maddy knew this project would work because she knows this city.
 She knows it as I did not 23 years ago, stepping off of that plane.
 Had I arrived today, with the aid of these poems I would perhaps have known better than to assume this city unkind, cold, backward.
 It is none of those things … despite its reputation.

-I welcome you to sample some of the poems, some of the thoughts that make this a great place to live, work and play.
+I welcome you to sample some of the poetry, some of the thoughts that make this a great place to live, work and play.
 I welcome you to catch a glimpse of the very stuff that gives this city its heart.

 Welcome to Madeline Schwartzman’s Poems by New Yorkers.